top of page

 Photo credit: Matthew Gordon & Ricardo Lara

-His work has been exhibited internationally at Scope Art Fair, Design Miami, Collectible Design Fair, and in various group shows with IRL Gallery, Superhouse Gallery, GCS Agency, Objective Gallery.
-In 2024, Devlin was named one of the recipients of Sight Unseen’s editorial American Design Hot List award.
-His work has been featured in Curbed, Artnet, The Art Newspaper, Architectural Digest, Sight Unseen, Surface, Hypebeast, Domino, Stirpad, The Collector, Pink Essay, and more.
-He received his MPhil in Architecture and Urban Studies from Cambridge University in 2020 and his Bachelor of Environmental Design(Hons) from the University of British Columbia in 2017.
+Devlin’s work has been exhibited at IRL Gallery in NYC; Superhouse Gallery in NYC and Milan, Italy; and Objective Gallery in NYC and Shanghai, China.
+His pieces are held in various private national and international collections.
+He has participated in Scope Art Fair (2024) in Miami, represented by GCS Agency; Collectible Design Fair (2024) in NYC; and Design Miami Fair (2022) in Miami represented by Objective Gallery.
+In 2024, he was named a recipient of Sight Unseen’s American Design Hot List award.
+His work has been featured in Curbed, Artnet, The Art Newspaper, Art News, Architectural Digest, Sight Unseen, Domino, Hypebeast, Surface, Stirpad, Pink Essay and more.
+He holds an MPhil in Architecture and Urban Studies from Cambridge University and a Bachelor of Environmental Design (Honors) from the University of British Columbia.

 CONTACT

-If you are looking to commission or purchase a piece, collaborate on a project, or for any other inquiries please email hello@nicholasdevlin.com or send a direct message on instagram @nicholas_devlin
+For inquiries, please email hello@nicholasdevlin.com or send a direct message on instagram @nicholas_devlin

 bottom of page